Light Chambers: The Art of Sound

 III.
 Entropy (6.0 – 9.5m)

 III.
 Entropy Leaving the central chambers, the harmonic oscillation begins a measured descent, creating a symmetrical mirror of the initial approach.
-This final sequence visualizes the withdrawal of the solstice light and the fading of the acoustic resonance.
+This final sequence visualises the withdrawal of the solstice light and the fading of the acoustic resonance.
 As the vertical height of the nodes reduces, the chambers expand in width, reaching their maximum breadth in the final section of the roll.
 This structural shift embodies the core concept of entropy: as the intensity of the solar beam depletes, the system of expansion increases, reflecting the natural cycle of dissipation.
-The rigid geometry eventually dissolves back into the silence of the paper, marking the completion of a rhythmic cycle where light, time, and material finally reach equilibrium.
+The rigid geometry eventually dissolves back into the silence of the paper, marking the completion of a rhythmic cycle where light, time and material finally reach equilibrium.

 Light Chambers | The Art of Sound: Central Chambers